ChuanfuXiao/rank-adaptive-HOOI/test1/readme.txt

-The goal of the first example is xxxx
+The goal of the first example is to reconstruct a low multilinear-rank tensor with Gaussian noise.